AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/optimize-account-marketing.md

 You want to identify key group of buyers so you activate these buyer groups for other channels, like paid media, email, social.

-Use the [Cohort table](/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md) visualization to group B2B entities (accounts, opportunites, buying groups) based on a shared starting point (like a market qualification (MQL) lead date).
-And track the progress of each of these entities iver time at subsequent stages or milestones.
+Use the [Cohort table](/help/analysis-workspace/visualizations/cohort-table/cohort-analysis.md) visualization to group B2B entities (accounts, opportunities, buying groups) based on a shared starting point (like a market qualification (MQL) lead date).
+And track the progress of each of these entities over time at subsequent stages or milestones.

 A cohort table visualization helps you to: